RohiniRG/Lottery-Application/README.md

 # Lottery-Application

-React based application which uses Ethereum on the backend to create a Lottery system where users can sign up and pool in certain amount and one winner gets selected randomly by the Lottery Manager
+React based application which uses Ethereum on the backend to create a Lottery system where users can sign up and pool in certain amount and one winner gets selected randomly.

 # Getting Started with Create React App